MostlyEmre/MostlyEmre/README.md

 I'm Emre (Pronounced like "Em-rae"), a product designer, coder and a digital archivist.
 Originally from Turkey, I currently reside in Toronto, Canada.

 ### 📐 Technical Skills
-JavaScript, TypeScript, ReactJS

-HTML, CSS, Tailwind CSS
+JavaScript, TypeScript, ReactJS, GatsbyJS, HTML, CSS, Tailwind CSS, Firebase

-Firebase

 Plus, I did design for a long time.
 So I am familiar with design tools like Adobe XD, Figma, Photoshop, Illustrator, etc.